Subscribe to Updates

 PTGUI also has some compatibility issues with certain programs like Photoshop and Lightroom.
 I’ve noticed that on occasion PTGUI will slow to a crawl while stitching unless I close Photoshop and Lightroom.

 The last issue with PTGUI is the organization of the UI.
 There are tabs that I really don’t even know what I’m supposed to do with or what problem working with those features would solve.
 The arrangement of the UI implies that users might want to do something in each tab before finishing a panorama but that is far from the truth.
 In fact, I often only click 3 buttons in 2 of the 13 total tabs of functionality when making a basic panorama.
-The other 2 tabs I make use of are the HDR tab and the Masking tab.
+I guess that means PTGUI can be as easy or complicated as you want it to be.

 Rating